codeforamerica/cfa-ui-components/README.md

 ## Using CfaFormBuilder

 The gem ships a `CfaFormBuilder` that renders CfA input components via a single `input` helper.
+Its API is inspired by [simple_form](https://github.com/heartcombo/simple_form) — but it's a thin shim over the CfA components, not a wrapper around simple_form itself, so don't expect simple_form's wrappers, custom inputs, or config to be available.

 Opt in per form:

 ```erb
 <%= form_with model: @user, builder: CfaFormBuilder do |f| %>